gadget-framework/gadget2/README.md

 Easiest way is to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) .
 During the install process allow the installer to append to the system path.

 # Compile and install
 To install Gadget you can simply click the "download as a zip file" button (or clone the repository).
-Unzip this file and make your way to the source folder within command prompt/terminal application and simply type:
+Unzip this file and make your way to the resulting folder, typically called `gadget-master`, within command prompt/terminal application and simply type:

 >  make

-If you want install for all users of the computer move the resulting gadget executable to a location in the system path.
+For convenience you may want to install the resulting gadget executable to a location in the system path, thus allowing the gadget executable to called in any directory.
 On *nix based system you can simply type:

 >  sudo make install